QPL2025/qpl-jekyll/program.md

 The duration of talks in plenary sessions and parallel sessions are 30 minutes (including approximately 5 minutes for questions) each.
 The only exception is the talk in [Plenary Session 2](https://qpl2023.github.io/program/#0900--1000-plenary-session-2) because it merges two submissions made by the same authors.

+Streaming from room Hermite (capacity 150) to room Darboux (capacity 50) is available and will be used when necessary, e.g. during plenary sessions.

 Lunches are *not* provided by the conference organisers.
 There are many restaurants and food options close to the conference venue.

 ## Monday